eofreire/hri-metrics/README.md

 # hri_metrics

-Gesture analysis tools and metrics for human–robot / human–machine interaction research.
+Gesture analysis tools and metrics for human–robot/human–machine interaction research.

 This repository contains implementations to compute descriptive gesture metrics (occurrence rates, intuitiveness indices, consensus measures, Consensus‑Distinct Ratio (CDR), and optional guessability calculations).
 The codebase is organized by language and purpose to make it easier to run analyses and reproduce results from experiments.